lsst/qserv/doc/source/HOW-TO/docker-multinode-test.rst

 .. note::

-   This procedure was tested with Docker 1.7 and 1.8.
+   This procedure was tested with Docker 1.12

 **************
 Pre-requisites
 **************

-- A Qserv master and a worker image made from the github branch/tag which will be tested, see :ref:`docker-github`

 .. note::

-   All pre-requisites below can be handled automatically by using Vagrant and a Cloud-Computing infrastructure.
-An example for NCSA Openstack platform is available here: vagrant-openstack-example_.
+   All pre-requisites below can be handled automatically by using a Cloud-Computing infrastructure.
+We provide Openstack support in pre-alpha version, please contact us for additional information.
-   You can also fully automate VM images creation by using Packer, see example: packer-openstack-example_.

 .. _vagrant-openstack-example: https://github.com/fjammes/vagrant-openstack-example
 .. _packer-openstack-example: https://github.com/fjammes/packer-openstack-example